Summer Health Hazards - When to Get Urgent Care

 - When in doubt, seek medical attention

-OSF Urgo urgent care can handle most minor injuries and ailments with the ability to provide x-rays, common prescriptions, and to serve walk-in patients.
+OSF Urgo urgent care is open 365 days a year, including the 4th of July holiday.
+OSF Urgo providers can handle most minor injuries and ailments with the ability to provide x-rays, common prescriptions, and to serve walk-in patients.